 So what does all this mean to Coloradans?

 This Affordable Care Act timeline lays out some of the biggest changes and their start dates.
-It’s important to know that many of the law’s most significant provisions will take effect in early 2014.
+It’s important to know that many of the law’s most significant provisions take effect in 2014.
 For example, starting in 2014 most Americans will be required to have some kind of health insurance.

 What if I want to explore my options?